Two vaccine doses may not provide sufficient protection against Omicron coronavirus variant, but protection improves with three doses, Pfizer says - KESQ

 The data released Wednesday has not been peer-reviewed or published.

-Researchers in South Africa on Tuesday released a preprint study that showed the Omicron coronavirus variant partly escapes the protection offered by the Pfizer vaccine, but people who have been previously infected and then vaccinated are likely to be well protected.
+Researchers in South Africa on Tuesday released a preprint study that showed the Omicron coronavirus variant partly escapes the protection offered by the Pfizer vaccine.
+The study showed people who have been previously infected and then vaccinated are likely to be well protected, and Alex Sigal of the Africa Health Research Institute in Durban, who led the study team, told CNN that boosters are also likely to protect people.

+“My impression is if you get a booster you are protected, especially against severe disease,” Sigal said.

+Since reports of the Omicron variant emerged in late November, US health officials have urged people to get vaccinated and boosted.
+Last week, the US Centers for Disease Control and Prevention began recommending all adults get a Covid-19 vaccine booster.

 The-CNN-Wire